Rugby-Rugby Australia director Wiggs resigns after six weeks in role

 Rugby Australia (RA) director Peter Wiggs has resigned after less than six weeks in the role amid reports of disharmony on the board as the embattled governing body seeks a new chief executive to replace Raelene Castle.
 Private equity manager Wiggs had been endorsed by influential backers in Australian sport to replace RA Chairman Paul McLean, who is due to step down in July.

-"He has undertaken some very important work and has made a valuable contribution to the organisation, in a very short time, and we are thankful for his contribution.
-"The immediate priority of the board is to install a replacement for Peter, and an interim Chief Executive.
+"He has undertaken some very important work and has made a valuable contribution to the organization, in a very short time, and we are thankful for his contribution.
+"The immediate priority of the board is to install a replacement for Peter, and an interim chief executive.
 I will provide an update on those matters at the appropriate time."

+Rob Clarke, who has held the top job at two of Australia's Super Rugby teams, was appointed interim chief executive later on Wednesday but made it clear he was not interested in the job on a permanent basis.
+"The game is facing some unprecedented challenges and ...
+I want to see Australian rugby get through this and emerge on the other side with greater certainty and a positive outlook," he said in a statement.

 - READ MORE ON: